-Sonoma Mountain was part of the ancestral homeland of the Coast Miwok people, and figured prominently in their creation story.
-Since its creation the face of Sonoma Mountain has been transformed by both natural forces and human endeavors.
-Native peoples hunted and fished; they pruned the oak trees to bring abundant acorn harvests; they tended plants to provide material for elaborate baskets; and they used fire as a tool to keep the land open and provide plentiful forage for deer, elk and antelope.
+Sonoma Mountain is part of the ancestral homeland of the Coast Miwok people, and figured prominently in their creation story.
+Through trade and marriage, they had close ties with their neighbors, the Pomo and Wappo peoples.
+These native peoples hunted and fished; they pruned the oak trees to bring abundant acorn harvests; they tended plants to provide material for elaborate baskets; they held ceremony at Tolay Lake and elsewhere; and they used fire as a tool to keep the land open and provide plentiful forage for deer, elk and antelope.
+Since its creation, the face of Sonoma Mountain has been transformed by both natural forces and human endeavors.

 Two centuries ago the mountain was more open than it is today, and supported a rich mosaic of grasslands, chaparral, oak woodland, redwood groves, stands of Douglas fir and other mixed forest.